MobileDev418/expense-tracker/README.md

 ## How to install

-- Install MongoDB and start Server
+- Install MongoDB and start Service
 ```
 brew install mongodb
 brew services start mongodb